Dominik Hangleiter

 In science we work towards achieving various different epistemic goals---predicting future phenomena, explaining why things are the way they are, understanding the mechanisms governing the world.
 In order to do so, we use many different methodologies ranging from developing theories, modelling phenomena in great detail and devising extremely simple and highly idealized 'toy' models to performing computer simulations and experiments.
 All of those different methodologies serve different purposes in the scientific process.
 For example, when developping detailed models we might primarily aim to make accurate predictions about future experiments, about the weather tomorrow, or the climate in a century.
 Using toy models, we might want to isolate and understand specific physical mechanisms or phenomena.

 Quantum simulation and computing are newcomers to this 'methodological map'.
 While it seems clear that they are and will be even more so important tools for science, it is unclear what exactly their function can be.
 This is an intriguing question because the questions answered by some quantum simulations seem to be more like the questions answered by an experiment, while the questions answered by others seem to be more like those answered by a computer simulation.
+So what is the epistemic goal of performing quantum computing and simulation in science?
+And how do these novel methodologies compare to the ones that are well used and tested?
+Can we justify new and different types of inferences through quantum computing and simulation?
+These are some of the questions I look at from a philosophy of science perspective, in particular with regards to their ability to improve our understanding of the world.

 24/11 I wrote an op-ed in the German outlet of the Scientific American, Spektrum der Wissenschaft on the relevance of research on quantum advantage.